etetoolkit/ete/sdoc/tutorial/tutorial_trees.rst

 solved.

-In order to root an unrooted tree or re-root a tree structure, ETE implements the :func:`TreeNode.set_outgroup` method, which is present in any tree node instance.
-Similarly, the :func:`TreeNode.unroot` method can be used to perform the opposite action.
+In order to root an unrooted tree or re-root a tree structure, ETE implements the :func:`Tree.set_outgroup` method, which is present in any tree node instance.
+Similarly, the :func:`Tree.unroot` method can be used to perform the opposite action.

 ::

-  from ete3 import Tree
+  from ete4 import Tree
   # Load an unrooted tree.
 Note that three branches hang from the root
   # node.
 This usually means that no information is available about
   # which of nodes is more basal.